Emotional wellbeing support for primary school aged children

 Supporting primary-aged-children’s mental health and wellbeing

-The following guidance offers suggestions on how to support an anxious pupil with successfully transitioning back into school, particularly after the coronavirus pandemic: supporting anxious pupils in a primary setting.
+The following guidance offers suggestions on how to support an anxious pupil with successfully transitioning back into school: supporting anxious pupils in a primary setting.

 Fantastic Fred / Good Mental Health Matters – developed by the NHS in Kent, Good Mental Health matters is a free resource for primary and secondary school teachers.
 Online resources are available to schools in addition, such as the Fantastic Fred experience.
 F.R.E.D is an acronym for the four practical ways in which children can help to look after their own good mental health: Food – Rest – Exercise – Digital Devices.